Nicolas Rashevsky: Academic career

+During the late 1930s, Rashevsky's research group was producing papers that had difficulty publishing in other journals at the time, so Rashevsky decided to found a new journal exclusively devoted to mathematical biophysics.
+In January 1939, he approached the editor of the journal Psychometrika, L.L.
+Thurstone, and formed an agreement that the new journal, the BMB, would be published as a supplement to their quarterly issues.

 Major scientific contributions

 In 1938 he published one of the first books on mathematical biology and mathematical biophysics entitled: "Mathematical Biophysics: Physico-Mathematical Foundations of Biology."
 This fundamental book was eventually published in three revised editions, the last revision appearing in two volumes in 1960.
 It was followed in 1940 by "Advances and applications of mathematical biology.", and in 1947 by "Mathematical theory of human relations", an approach to a mathematical model of society.